matfantinel/fantinel.dev/src/lib/posts/blog-development-sveltekit.md

 I've recently re-launched my personal website and blog, that's now reached its 3rd version.
 There was nothing wrong with the previous one, but I wanted to both give it a small visual refresh and learn something new.
 So, after a month or so of working on it on my free time, <SparklingHighlight>voilà</SparklingHighlight>, you're seeing it right now!

 <Callout type="warning">
-	SvelteKit is a work in progress, and as such its API might have changed since this article was last updated.
-Most of the concepts explained here are still in vigor, since the goal of the project hasn't changed, however some specifics might not work as written here.
+	SvelteKit has recently launched its first stable version (1.0), but this article was written while it was still in Beta.
+I'm pretty sure all that's covered in this article still works, but keep in mind a few details might work differently if you're using SvelteKit 1.0.

-	I'll do my best to keep this article updated as these changes are made.
+	I'll do my best to update this article as soon as possible.
 If you find anything in here that's not working anymore, feel free to [let me know!](https://github.com/matfantinel/matfantinel.github.io/issues)
 </Callout>

 <div style="display: grid;place-items: center;max-width: 300px;margin: 20px auto 0;">